1coderookie/Kobra2PlusInsights/docs/hardware/axes.md

 ---

 ### Lead Screws
 The lead screws are T8x8 type of lead screws, means they are 8mm in diameter with 8mm lead ('distance' of one complete rotation), 2mm pitch and 4 starts.
-The total length is ???mm.
+The total length is ~500-505mm.
 At the bottom part of the lead screw there's a 10mm long unthreaded part and at the top this part is ~23mm long, the outer diameter of these shafts is 5mm.
 Means, you can *not* just get one of those typical lead screws which have the thread going all along the whole length of the rod if you need a replacement!

 The following picture shows the unthreaded part at the bottom which is 10mm long - the part at the top is ~23mm long.